Munshi Abdur Rouf: Early life

 Munshi Abdur Rouf was born on 8 May 1943 at Salamatpur village (renamed Rouf Nagar) under Boalmari thana (currently Madhukhali thana) in Faridpur District.
-His father Munshi Mehedi Hossain was an "Imam" at a local mosque and his mother was Mukidunnesa.
+His father, Munshi Mehedi Hossain, was an "Imam" at a local mosque, and his mother was Mukidunnesa.
 He had two sisters, their names were Zahura and Hazera.
 After his father's death in 1955, Rouf had to stop his education at the eighth grade.
 He joined the East Pakistan Rifles on 8 May 1963.
 He had to increase his age three years to get the job.
 After the preliminary training at the EPR camp at Chuadanga, Rouf went to West Pakistan to receive advanced training.
 He was appointed to Comilla after 6 months.
+On 25 March 1971, he was in 11 Wing of EPR (at present 11 BGB situated in Naikhongchari, Bandarban) Chittagong.

 Death

 The East Bengal Regiment wanted to restrict the Pakistani Army from using the Rangamati-Mahalchari waterway.
 Thus, they camped at both of the Chengi Lakes at Burighat.
 Rouf was serving as a soldier in this company.
-To prevent the Pakistani Army from using the Rangamati-Mahalchari waterway, the Regiment constructed a camp at both sides.
+To prevent the Pakistani Army from using the Rangamati-Mahalchari waterway, the Regiment constructed a camp on both sides.

-On 8 April 1971, the Pakistani Army attacked the Mukti Bahinis defensive position with 7 speed boats and 2 launches.
-Their mission was to drive the Mukti Bahini away from the waterway of Rangamati and Mohalchari.
+On 8 April 1971, the Pakistani Army attacked the Mukti Bahini's defensive position with 7 speed boats and 2 launches.
+Their mission was to drive the Mukti Bahini away from the waterways of Rangamati and Mohalchari.
 Pakistani forces managed to disorient Mukti Bahini by coming closer to them and firing heavily.
-In the meantime Pakistanis surrounded the freedom fighters and managed to isolate nearly 100 of them.
+In the meantime, Pakistanis surrounded the freedom fighters and managed to isolate nearly 100 of them.
 Rouf realised the threat to the entire company.
-So, he crawled forward to his trench and continuously fired towards the enemies with his automatic machine gun.
-As a result, the Pakistanis dragged their launches back to a safer place and resumed firing from there.
-Suddenly a mortar hit Rouf directly and he was immediately killed.
-Rouf's valiant effort helped his company to survive as his act saved nearly 150 soldiers of the Mukti Bahini on that day.
+So, he crawled forward to his trench and continuously fired towards the enemies with his automatic machine gun, managing to sink all 7 speedboats.
+As a result, the Pakistani launches retreated to a safer position and resumed firing from there.
+A mortar hit Rouf directly, and he was immediately killed.
+Rouf's valiant effort helped his company to survive, as his act saved nearly 150 soldiers of the Mukti Bahini on that day.